 A separate section of this website, axis diplomat and Making Tax Digital for VAT describes the functionality that has been added.
 These enhancements are incorporated in axis diplomat 2016 and above.

 Can I use a Spreadsheet and Bridging Software?

 A number of software developers have released "Bridging Software" that allows figures held in a spreadsheet (typically Microsoft Excel™) to be sent to HMRC via Making Tax Digital.

-HMRC have allowed an exception within the Soft Landing Period (effectively the first twelve months of mandatory MTD reporting) to allow Copy and Paste as a legitimate digital link.
+HMRC have allowed an exception within the Soft Landing Period (now expired) to allow Copy and Paste as a legitimate digital link.
 This is detailed in VAT Notice 700/22:

 The following rule has the force of law:

 A digital link is an electronic or digital transfer, or exchange of data, between software programs, products or applications.

 The use of 'cut and paste' or 'copy and paste' does not constitute a digital link - except during the soft landing period as set out in paragraph 3 of the next 'force of law'.